 — Jaime Isern Kebschull (@IsernKebschull) February 25, 2021

-Barcelona moved to Camp de Les Corts in 1922, which had a capacity of 20,000 before being remodeled into three-tier to accommodate 60,000.
-The two-tier was kept for the higher-ups and executives which meant that thousands of common spectators would have a hard time finding places in the top-tier.
+Barcelona moved to Camp de Les Corts in 1922, which had a capacity of 20,000 before being remodelled into a three-tier to accommodate 60,000.
+The two-tier was kept for the higher-ups and executives which meant that thousands of common spectators would have a hard time finding places in the top tier.